Jimmi1e/ClassifyEverything-LumoSort/readme.md

 ## 🎬 Background

 I'm an amateur photographer and a Master's student in Electrical & Computer Engineering at **Concordia University**.
-Initially developed for organizing my photo library, LumoSort has evolved into a powerful universal visual classification tool.
+Initially developed for competition, LumoSort has evolved into a powerful universal visual classification tool.
 Thanks to the robust CLIP model, it can classify not just photos, but virtually any visual content into semantic categories. 🎯✨

 Whether you're dealing with photographs, artwork, scientific images, or any other visual data, LumoSort can help you organize them intelligently.
 The system is highly adaptable - simply modify the categories in `labels.py` to suit your specific classification needs!